fallingcat/ComputeRayTracingSamples/readme.md

 ## Hybrid Rendering
 <img src="./HybridRendering_Screenshot.gif" height="333px" width="640px" >

 This sample demonstrates how to use ray query in fragment shader to render shadow.
-This sample uses traditional rastering for shading and ray query for shadow.
+This sample uses traditional rasterizing for shading and ray query for shadow.
 That is why it is called hybrid rendering.

 ![](HybridRendering_Screenshot.jpg)